AdaCore/why3/doc/whyml.rst

 -----------------------------

 Let us use Why3 to solve a little puzzle known as “Einstein’s logic problem”.
+(This Why3 example was contributed by Stéphane Lescuyer.)
-[1]_ The problem is stated as follows.
+The problem is stated as follows.
 Five persons, of five different nationalities, live in five houses in a row, all painted with different colors.
 These five persons own different pets, drink different beverages, and smoke different brands of cigars.
 We are given the